davedog336/hello-world/README.md

 # hello-world
 This is a test.
-My name is David and I'm a 19 yea old student.
+My name is David and I'm a 19 yearold student.
 I am currently studying at UTSA as a cycber security major.